As a Parent Teacher Organization (PTO) or Parent Teacher Association (PTA) President, you’re able to juggle a lot of things at once.

 See how the different areas of action are all laid out?

-Such a simple, but effective way to stay organized.
+Such a simple, but effective way to stay organized and easily take action as needed.

 Volunteer Sign Up Form

-The next form you’ll want to have on hand as President at PTO meetings is another simple one.
+The next PTO President binder form you’ll want to have on hand at meetings is another simple one.

 I can’t tell you how many times I’ve seen a volunteer sign up sheet scribbled on the back of a paper pulled from the recycling bin.

-That’s why I recommend having this particular type of Volunteer Sign Up Form on hand.
+That’s why I recommend having this particular type of Volunteer Sign Up Form as pictured above.

 Look at the space to note all of the event specifics…